ShahrokhParvizi/ShahrokhParvizi.github.io/_teaching/2022-spring-teaching-1.md

 location: "Tehran, Iran"
 ---

 This is an introductory course on the standard model of particle physics.
+Details TBA.